henrikmw/soundcloud_to_yt/README.md

 # soundcloud_to_yt
-Retrieves a playlist from Soundcloud and creates an equal YouTube playlist.
+Retrieves a playlist from Soundcloud and creates a similar YouTube playlist.